abuiles/ember-101/anatomy.md

 finally it is loaded with **loader.js** which is a minimalist **AMD** loader.

-If you want to use **CoffeeScript** you can use it but it is encouraged to use plain JS and ES6 where possible, we'll explore on next chapters its syntax and features.
+You can use **CoffeeScript** if you want, but it is encouraged to use plain JS and ES6 modules where possible.
+On next chapters, we'll explore its syntax and features.

 Finally we need to cover **Broccoli** plugins because without them, **Broccoli** wouldn't be as helpful.
 Every transformation that your